sterlingn/matt26/README.md

 ### 2. Where does this verse take place Matt 26:17-30?

-###*They start in Bethany and one of the disciples goes into the city (Jerusalem) where they eat at someone's home.
+###*They start in Bethany and two of the disciples (Peter and John according to Luke 22:8) go into the city (Jerusalem) where they eat at someone's home.
 Then after they eat the passover meal, they all go to Mount of Olives.*

 ![image](http://ac21doj.org/contents/bibleStudy/theGospelAccordingToMark/images/Jerusalem.jpg)

 >Source: http://ac21doj.org/contents/bibleStudy/theGospelAccordingToMark/images/Jerusalem.jpg

+### 3. What is the Passover?

+### *Exodus 12, It was put into place by Aaron and Moses who were commanded by God.
+Rememberance is a large part of what the Passover meal is about.*

+### *Summarizing the story:*
+> What was the first thing to do for the passover meal?
+> *"(Slay the) lamb at the Jerusalem temple, where the blood would be sprinkled on the altar.
+Then they went to celebrate the meal with their families or other companions in groups of at least 10 people" (Standard Lesson Commentary 274).*

+> Next, what do the disciples do?
+> They sit at a reclining table in Jerusalem and begin to partake in this feast.

+> Then, Jesus says something to the disciples?
+> v.
+21 "Truly I tell you..."
+The disciples are distraught, and all begin to as Jesus if they are the betrayer.

+> Jesus refers to himself as the son of man, why would Jesus's meaning be lost on his disciples?
+> According to the Standard Lesson Commentary the son of man referenced in Daniel 7 was seen as more of an enigmatic phrase (mysterious; difficult to interpret https://languages.oup.com/google-dictionary-en/)
+> "13 “In my vision at night I looked, and there before me was one like a son of man,[a] coming with the clouds of heaven.
+He approached the Ancient of Days and was led into his presence.
+14 He was given authority, glory and sovereign power; all nations and peoples of every language worshiped him.
+His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed" (NIV Daniel 7:13-14).

+> What was the is the significance of the lamb?